juxor/afaq/markdown/secA3.md

 to continuously meet the same 'brethren and sisters' . . . [it is] a fundamental error to impose on all the 'great family' instead of trying, on the contrary, to guarantee as much freedom and home life to each individual."_
-[**Small Communal Experiments and Why They Fail**, pp. 8-9] The aim of anarchist-communism is, to again quote Kropotkin, to place _"the product reaped or manufactured at the disposal of all, leaving to each the liberty to consume them as he pleases in his own home."_ [**The Place of Anarchism in the Evolution of Socialist Thought**, p.
-7] This ensures individual expression of tastes and desires and so individuality -- both in consumption **and** in production, as social anarchists are firm supporters of workers' self- management.
+[ **Small Communal Experiments and Why They Fail** , pp. 8-9] The aim of anarchist-communism is, to again quote Kropotkin, to place _"the product reaped or manufactured at the disposal of all, leaving to each the liberty to consume them as he pleases in his own home."_ [ **The Place of Anarchism in the Evolution of Socialist Thought** , p.
+7] This ensures individual expression of tastes and desires and so individuality -- both in consumption **and** in production, as social anarchists are firm supporters of workers' self-management.

 Thus, for social anarchists, the Individualist Anarchist opposition to communism is only valid for state or authoritarian communism and ignores the